Dev-hwang/flutter_foreground_task/README.md

 As you can see in the code above, this plugin supports two-way communication between TaskHandler and UI.

-The data trying to send must be a type provided by Flutter. like int, double, bool, String, Map.
+The send function can only send primitive type(int, double), String, Collection provided by Flutter.

 If you want to send a custom object, send it in String format using jsonEncode and jsonDecode.